Why did John & Yoko get married in Gibraltar?

 The Rock rocked as far the bride and bridegroom were concerned.
 Among those less thrilled were Cynthia Lennon, the British Foreign Office and General Franco.
 The ballad describes Gibraltar as 'near Spain'.

-This managed to please nobody.
-Gibraltar was and is a British Overseas Territory but that status is disputed by Spain.
-Geographically it is part of the Spanish mainland, but its population consistently votes to retain its current status.
+Under international law, Gibraltar was is a British Overseas Territory.
+That status has always been disputed by Spain.
+Geographically, the Rock is part of the Spanish mainland, but its population consistently votes to retain its current status.

-The Caudillo promptly banned the The Ballad of John & Yoko across the jurisdiction of the territory he did control.
+The Caudillo was furious.
+He promptly banned the The Ballad of John & Yoko in Spain and its dependent territories.